Gokhu18/Real-Time-Crop-Recognition/README.md

 ```python
 python test.py
 ```
-You can get the test result in the folder"result".
+You can get the test result under the folder"result".

 About the CRF code we used, you can find it [here](https://github.com/Andrew-Qibin/dss_crf).
 Notice that please provide a link to the original code as a footnote or a citation if you plan to use it.